 Most people deal with wholesalers because they often have foreign representation.
 They may also have a warehouse in America, meaning your lead time and shipping costs could be reduced.
 With that said, when we work with clients who have been buying through a wholesaler, we’ve saved them an average of 45%-340%.

 As an example, JJ George, a company producing premium grills and grilling equipment, was buying a key component from a wholesaler here in America.
 They came to Sourcify knowing they were overpaying for this part and wanted to save costs by going directly to the manufacturer.
 Within a week, we found and introduced them to the manufacturer in China who was producing the part for their wholesaler, saving them 65% of their original cost for this part.

 If you’re starting a new ecommerce business, I would recommend avoiding wholesalers because you need that additional product margin to grow.

-When searching for a source, this should be your target.
+When searching for a source, manufacturers should be your target.
 Going directly to a manufacturer is almost always the best approach, as you’ll have the most profit margin.

-How can you determine whether you’re communicating with a trading company or an actual Chinese manufacturer?
+How to determine whether you’re communicating with a trading company or an actual Chinese manufacturer

 The business scope will be a list of categories that the business is legally permitted to operate in.
 It looks like this on the license: